globaltravelreport/global-travel-report/content/articles/1-direct-flights-to-doha-your-gateway-to-the-middle-east.md

 ---
 title: '''Direct Flights to Doha: Your Gateway to the Middle East'''
 summary: >-
-  Embarking on an adventure or seeking luxury in the Middle East has never been easier for Aussie globetrotters, thanks to the new direct flights from M...
 date: '2025-04-14T13:14:45.811Z'
 country: Qatar
 type: Experience